LukeAskew/lukeaskew.github.io/writings/proportionally-perfect-design.md

 # Proportionally-perfect Design

 It seems like this whole movement toward responsive design has given developers even more reason to push back against "pixel-perfect" design - the idea that what the developer produces actually matches the creative design he was given.
-It's an understandable frustration an behalf of the developer.
+It's an understandable frustration on behalf of the developer.
 The browser is the most unpredictable and volatile environments to write code.
 So what you usually end up getting is a website _mostly_ matches the "approved" creative, but with misaligned elements and disjointed spacing "because that's just how the web is".

 That is total hot garbage.